A Compressive Sensing Inspired Monte-Carlo Method for Combinatorial Optimization: Introduction

 \section{Introduction}

-Optimization problems stay in the very core of many important modern world applications including engineering, finance, or physics.
-However, finding efficient ways to solve these problems is an important concern, since computational time usually increases exponentially with the size of the instance.
-For instance, the minimization of the cost function in neural networks is done over the space of network parameters and finding a global extremum becomes harder as the network depth increases.
-However, if the cost functions are continuous and differentiable, or even convex, there are several powerful methods such as gradient-based methods including Stochastic Gradient Descent \cite{robbins_stochastic_1951} or gradient-free methods including COBYLA or Nelder-Meads \cite{nelder_simplex_1965,powell_direct_1994}.
-On the other hand, combinatorial optimization, which we focus on in this paper, turns out to be much more difficult task.
-Studies from the last decades have identified extremely challenging tasks under the form of cost function that can be expressed as the minimization of a generalized Ising Hamiltonian \cite{lucas_ising_2014,kirkpatrick_optimization_1983,kadowaki_quantum_1998,ohzeki_quantum_2010}.
-Indeed, Ising problems have a discrete structure and when the interaction between non-nearest neighbor spins contribute to the energy, dynamic programming methods \cite{bellman_theory_1954,barahona_computational_1982,schuch_matrix_2010} stop working (spin-glass or random energy problems).
-The optimization becomes extremely challenging.
-The best methods known today rely on meta-heuristics, as in the case of simulated annealing \cite{kirkpatrick_optimization_1983,delahaye_simulated_2019} or genetic algorithms.
-The cost function in which this complicated structures appears are not limited to physical scenarios but are, in fact, present in many NP problems including NP-complete problems as the knapsack problem or the traveling salesman problem.
+Optimization problems lie in the very core of many important modern world applications, including engineering, finance, and physics.
+However, finding efficient ways to solve these problems remains an important concern, since computational time usually increases quickly with the size of the instance.
+For example, minimization of the cost function in neural networks over the space of network parameters becomes harder as the network depth increases.
+Optimization is generally difficult, but in some cases one can overcome the difficulty by exploiting the structure of the cost function.
+If that one is continuous, convex, or differentiable, powerful methods are known, such as gradient-based methods including Stochastic Gradient Descent \cite{robbins_stochastic_1951} or gradient-free methods including COBYLA or Nelder-Meads \cite{nelder_simplex_1965,powell_direct_1994}.

-In this work, we propose a novel optimization algorithm which can be used to handle combinatorial optimization tasks of high complexity as long as the problem is compressible.
-Loosely speaking, we say a problem is compressible if there exists a short description which determines all values of the function which needs to be optimized.
-This implies that an embedding can be found from the compressed description space to the optimization space which maps all the relevant information into the values of the cost function.
-The optimization method proposed in this paper relies on the principles of compressive sensing \cite{candes_robust_2006,donoho_compressed_2006,baraniuk_simple_2008,foucart_basic_2013} and statistical compressive learning \cite{gribonval_compressive_2021} as well as on Monte-Carlo methods \cite{metropolis_monte_1949,metropolis_equation_1953}.